Ace-Krypton/CPU-Usage/README.txt

 By using a constant value for the MSR, you can ensure that the measurements are consistent and accurate.

-===== Updates -> Added kernel module, but I have some problems with kernel header so I cannot compile and run this module.
 ===== HERE ARE STEPS TO COMPILE THE KERNEL MODULE

 1 -> Compile the C++ code into a kernel module using the make command and a Makefile.